Determining emergency caesarean risk factors in placenta previa cases: a prospective cohort study

 Objective.
 The aim of the current study was to determine the emergency caesarean section risk factors for patient with placenta previa.

 Materials and Methods.
 A total of 98 placenta previa cases were enrolled the current prospective cohort study between November 2018-June 2019.
 The time, number and frequency of vaginal bleeding episodes, emergency caesarean section requirement, presence of adhesive pathologies was recorded.

 Results.
 The mean cervical length was 35.7 (± 8.3) mm.
-Patients with presence of vaginal bleeding before the 28th week (OR 11 (95%CI 1.85-65.07); p < 0.001); participants who had two or more bleeding occurrences (OR 7.39 (95%CI 1.83-29.80); p = 0.001); patients with cervical length measurements < 30 mm (OR = 2.91 (95% CI 0.64-13.14); p = 0.039) had higher risk of emergency cesarean section.
-Emergency cesarean section rate was 12%.
-No relation was shown between the emergency cesarean section and invasion pathologies in cases with placenta previa (p = 0.241).
+Patients with presence of vaginal bleeding before the 28th week (OR 11 (95%CI 1.85-65.07); p < 0.001); participants who had two or more bleeding occurrences (OR 7.39 (95%CI 1.83-29.80); p = 0.001); patients with cervical length measurements < 30 mm (OR 2.91 (95% CI 0.64-13.14); p = 0.039) had higher risk of emergency caesarean section.
+Emergency caesarean section rate was 12%.
+No relation was shown between the emergency caesarean section and invasion pathologies in cases with placenta previa (p = 0.241).

 Conclusions.
-The risk of emergency cesarean section is high in patients who had a vaginal bleeding before the 28th gestational week, had two or more bleeding episodes throughout their pregnancy and patients with cervical length was less than 30 mm.
+The risk of emergency caesarean section is high in patients who had a vaginal bleeding before the 28th gestational week, had two or more bleeding episodes throughout their pregnancy and patients with cervical length was less than 30 mm.